 4. Food and weight talk

-We may talk endlessly with friends about what and how we eat because they have problems similar to ours, but generally our partners may not be all that interested in hearing about our day-by-day fluctuations on the scale, what we ate and didn’t eat, the binge we just had, the newest diet fad we’re embarking on, or our ongoing laments about wanting to be thinner or fearing getting fat.
-They most likely have full lives and may listen to us with impatience, frustration that we won’t stop talking about our disorder, or may tune us out or walk away.
+We may talk endlessly with friends about what and how we eat because they have problems similar to ours.
+But generally our partners may not be all that interested in hearing about our day-by-day fluctuations on the scale.
+Or what we ate and didn’t eat, the binge we just had, the newest diet fad we’re embarking on, or our ongoing laments about wanting to be thinner or fearing getting fat.
+They most likely have full lives and may listen to us with impatience, frustration that we won’t stop talking about our disorder.
+They may tune us out or walk away.
 Additionally, they may feel there’s no room for them or their problems in our lives because of our eating and weight preoccupations.

 More likely, they may feel extremely helpless and not know what we want from them when we talk incessantly about food and weight: reassurance, help, a place to vent, or for them to take over our feeding.
 We may even give them confusing double messages: help me/don’t help me.
 The ongoing helplessness a partner feels may lead to him or her resenting and pulling away from us.
 Generally, we’re not even sure what we want from them other than perhaps reassurance that we’re going to get better or that we don’t look as terrible as we think we do.